sc0v0ne/LearnAI/nlp/nlu.md

 ## Challenges of NLU

-A|ll of the current solutions still use many traditional text mining algorithms to get meaning from unstructured text documents which is far from ideal.
+All of the current solutions still use many traditional text mining algorithms to get meaning from unstructured text documents which is far from ideal.

 To better understand the shortcomings of these algorithms used for natural language understanding (NLU), we take a detailed look at the problems of old school approaches at each step of flexible natural language processing.